rollerworks/search/Resources/doc/overview.rst

 | AcceptCompares  | Indicates the field accepts comparison values.
 The Filtering type must support this to work properly.  | Boolean             |
 +-----------------+--------------------------------------------------------------------------------------------------------+---------------------+

-    Secondly an Field can contain an property-reference for when using ORM based query-building.
+    Secondly an Field can contain an property-reference for when using ORM or related.

-An FieldSet can be created on the fly or created when warming up the cache.
+FieldSets can be created on the fly or created when warming up the cache.

 See the :doc:`configuration` section for more information.